Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 - __AsyncTask__ allows you to perform asynchronous work on your user interface.
 - It performs the blocking operations in a worker thread and then publishes the results on the UI thread, without requiring you to handle threads and/or handlers yourself.
 - __IntentService__ is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
 - Clients send requests through startService(Intent) calls; the service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.
 - A __thread__ is a single sequential flow of control within a program.
 - Threads can be thought of as mini-processes running within a main process.

-## What are Handlers?

-- Handlers are objects for managing threads.
-- It receives messages and writes code on how to handle the message.
-- They run outside of the activity’s lifecycle, so they need to be cleaned up properly or else you will have thread leaks.
-- Handlers allow communicating between the background thread and the main thread.
-- A Handler class is preferred when we need to perform a background task repeatedly after every x seconds/minutes.

 ## What is a Job Scheduling?